wix/Detox/README.rst

 As far as Go's goes, it works in my limited testing.
 I much prefer go's concurrency model as well.
 Try it!
 You may like it.
 (``brew install --use-git --devel --HEAD go`` seems to give me a reasonable version).
-It could use some more control over things such as pings, etc, but I am sure it will come in time.
+It could use some more control over things such as pings, etc., but I am sure it will come in time.